p2made/P2-Camp-Kitchen/docs/Plywood.md

 Routing is 3mm deep & 18 mm wide for 16 x 3 mm flat steel to fit flush within.

-**Panel LH:** 530 x 250 mm, with hole for water hoses & cutout for gas bottle access.
+**End Panel LH:** 530 x 250 mm, with hole for water hoses, hole for clearance light, & cutout for gas bottle access.

 ![A4-01 End Panel LH](Plywood/A4-01-End-Panel-LH.png)

-**Panel RH:** 530 x 563 mm.
+**End Panel RH:** 530 x 563 mm, with hole for clearance light.

 ![A4-02 End Panel RH](Plywood/A4-02-End-Panel-RH.png)

-**Panel 1:** 530 x 563 mm, with hole for gas hose movement, & cutouts for frame top rails, pipe & wiring, & LH back panel.
+**Cross Panel 1:** 530 x 563 mm, with hole for gas hose movement, & cutouts for frame top rails, pipe & wiring, & LH back panel.
 Horizontal routed channel is 27 mm for 25 x 3 mm flat steel.

 ![A4-03 Cross Panel 1](Plywood/A4-03-Cross-Panel-1.png)

-**Panel 2:** 518 x 563 mm, with cutouts for frame top rails, & pipe & wiring.
+**Cross Panel 2:** 518 x 563 mm, with cutouts for frame top rails, & pipe & wiring.

 ![A4-04 Cross Panel 2](Plywood/A4-04-Cross-Panel-2.png)

-**Panel 3:** Mirror of panel 3.
+**Cross Panel 3:** Mirror of panel 3.

 ![A4-05 Cross Panel 3](Plywood/A4-05-Cross-Panel-3.png)